reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 ## comments

 Is there a way to comment out lines?
+In the sense that they won't be used by the analysis software.

 What about a free-form text section of the form